 UH Faculty and Staff

-University of Houston faculty and staff members are able to receive general patient services at the UH Health Center.
-Services are rendered on a first-come, first-served basis, and the cost is reasonable.
+The University of Houston Health Center offers general patient services at an affordable cost to UH faculty and staff members.
 The Health Center Pharmacy is able to fill prescriptions from faculty/staff members' current physicians.
 The benefit of receiving medical care on campus is not only convenient but also desirable.
-Faculty and staff are welcomed to the Health Center for emergency and non-emergency medical needs.

 - Physician Visits